Who pays land tax in Victoria?

 Is land tax in Victoria adjusted at settlement of a property purchase?

-For example, if a property is sold on July 1st, the purchaser would be responsible for land tax in Victoria for the second half of the financial year, which runs from January 1st to December 31st.
-The purchaser would pay half of the annual land tax bill for the property, and the seller would pay the other half.
+For instance, if a property transaction is completed on July 1, the buyer is responsible for the land tax for the second half of the financial year, which runs from January 1 to December 31, meaning the buyer and seller each bear half of the annual land tax bill.

 Who is land tax paid to in Victoria?